|

 plan on budgeting another $100-300 for a nice F or F2.

-nice of a multiple exposure (ME) facility as does the F3, or even the F2, but taking
+have as nice of a multiple exposure (ME) facility as does the F3, or even the F2,

-ME's is not as big of a chore as mirror
+but taking ME's is not as big of a chore as mirror lock-up can be.
+The as-yet untested

-the shutter release to "R" (for rewind) -- note that the mirror will flip
+around the shutter release to "R" (for rewind) -- note that the mirror

-up at this point, so don't panic into thinking that the camera is taking pictures
+will flip up at this point, so don't panic into thinking that the camera is taking

-back a frame by watching the motion of the little line in the middle of the shutter
+carefully back a frame by watching the motion of the little line in the middle of

-back to "A" and take the second exposure (and repeat steps 2-5 as often
+release back to "A" and take the second exposure (and repeat steps 2-5

 -